GuilhermeSa37/secure-distributed-chat/README.md

 - Room history is not replayed with sequence numbers after reconnect.
 - TLS certificates are generated for local development only.
 - AI availability depends on an external Ollama process.

-## Publishing note

-No licence has been added because this began as a team project.
-Confirm publication rights with the other contributors and the university before selecting a licence or making the repository public.